 7 Bright Occupational Sectors in Florida Worth Joining

 Florida is more than just a popular tourist destination.
 It is also a land of genuine opportunity for its over 20 million students and residents.
 In fact, the state's diverse workforce of more than 10 million employed people is the third-largest in America.
-And its businesses generate more than $800 billion in GDP, which is greater than that of some entire countries.1
+And according to Enterprise Florida, the state's businesses generate more than $800 billion in GDP, which is greater than that of some entire countries.

 It all means that the Sunshine State is a smart region to consider while planning your education and career.
 Just look at a few more facts:

-- The state's population is already the third-largest in the country, and it is expected to rise by almost 23 percent in only two decades (from 2020 to 2040).2, 3
+- The U.S. Census Bureau notes that the state's population is already the third-largest in the country.
+And according to the Office of Economic and Demographic Research, Florida's population is expected to rise by almost 23 percent in only two decades (from 2020 to 2040).

-- Florida has four big metropolitan areas with populations of more than one million people: Miami, Tampa, Orlando, and Jacksonville.2
+- Census data shows that Florida has four big metropolitan areas with populations of more than one million people: Miami, Tampa, Orlando, and Jacksonville.

-- It's predicted that, by 2021, more than 60 percent of all jobs in Florida will require some form of post-secondary education or training.5
+- It's predicted that, by 2021, more than 60 percent of all jobs in Florida will require some form of post-secondary education or training.

 Of course, it helps to know where a lot of the best opportunities are likely to be in the years ahead.
 So as you consider your options for moving forward, be sure to explore these seven career areas: